 Low Testosterone

-Let’s talk about the big one — low testosterone.
-It's one of the key players in andropause, and it can throw all sorts of curveballs at your body and mind.
-But here’s the good news: you're not broken, you're just running a different version of the software — and we can work with that.
+Let’s talk about the big one - low testosterone.
+It's the key player in andropause, and it can throw all sorts of suprises at your body and mind.
+But here’s the good news: you're not broken, you're just running a different version of your operating system, and we can work with that.

 What is Testosterone?